-The 30-minute documentary, Conducting Life, follows Roderick Cox, a young African-American conductor, as he tirelessly pursues the top position as the music director with a major orchestra.
+The 30-minute documentary Conducting Life follows Roderick Cox as he pursues the top position as the music director of a major orchestra.
 Along the way his courage, resilience, and faith in himself are tested as he faces intense competition for the few sought after positions.
-In this intimate portrait, Conducting Life will explore Roderick’s talent and passion for music, his struggles and successes, his dogged determination, and the transformative power of music that propels him forward despite incredible odds.
-In 2015, at age 28, Roderick took a giant step towards achieving his dream— he was appointed assistant conductor of the Minnesota Orchestra in Minneapolis and in 2016 became the associate conductor.
+In this intimate portrait, Conducting Life explores Roderick’s talent and passion for music, his struggles and successes, his dogged determination, and the transformative power of music that propels him forward despite incredible odds.
+Through his example and his work, Roderick shows us that through music we can all speak the same language.

 Roderick Cox’s journey to the concert stage has been anything but typical.
-Born and raised in Macon Georgia, he grew up in a single parent household.
-His mother, a talented singer and soloist with the church choir, influenced her son’s love of music at an early age.
-With no money for music lessons, Roderick taught himself to play the piano at age 5 and the drums at age 9, and the French horn in secondary school, winning talent shows throughout his youth and continued his music education through college and graduate school.
-But midway through graduate school at Northwestern University in Chicago, a new fire awakened in him—a passion for conducting.
+Born and raised in Macon Georgia, he fell in love with music as a child listening to his mother sing with the church choir.
+With no money for music lessons, Roderick taught himself to play the piano at age 5, the drums at age 9, and the French horn in secondary school, winning talent shows throughout his youth.
+Roderick set his sights on teaching and becoming a bandleader, but midway through graduate school at Northwestern University in Chicago, a new fire awakened in him—a passion for conducting.

-Despite his prodigious talents, Roderick faced unexpected challenges.
-Most of his peers grew up with the privilege and rigorous training of private music lessons and teaching mentors who had nurtured their musical development since childhood.
-As he advanced towards the world of professional music, doubt began to push against his resolve.
+As Roderick advanced towards the world of professional music, doubt began to push against his resolve.
 Despite his exceptional talent, he wondered if he had what it takes to succeed?
-It was after graduation as Roderick sough to enter the rarified and tradition steeped world of classical conducting that he truly understood the obstacles that lay ahead.
-Positions for conductors in professional orchestras are even scarcer than seats for musicians.
-And in an era of growing diversity, the classical music community is behind in their efforts to achieve greater racial diversity.
+It was after graduation, and a year filled with rejections, that he truly understood the challenges that lay ahead.
+Positions for conductors in professional orchestras are far scarcer than seats for musicians.
+And the classical music community is behind in their efforts to achieve greater racial diversity.